joserincon0206/Multichannel-Registration/CameraCalibration/ImproveCameraCalibrationFromScratch/README.md

 This code does not use coplanar points, i.e., checkerboard, but can be used for any configuration of points as long as you can easily detect them.

+I first created a fake 3D scence and coded the whole routine.
+Then I tested it on real data.

 Algorithm:

 1. Feature matching from Master and Slave cameras using Sift features and Flann matcher with OpenCv.